arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Add the `pinMode(pinName, INPUT)` instruction in your sketch's `setup()` function.

 The sketch below shows how to monitor digital states on Opta™'s input terminals `I1`, `I2`, and `I3`.
-It initializes a serial connection, takes readings from each defined terminal, and interprets these readings as either `HIGH` or `LOW` digital states.
+It initializes a serial connection, takes readings from each defined terminal, and interprets them as either `HIGH` or `LOW` digital states.
 These states are then output through the Arduino IDE's Serial Monitor.
-The state readings are looped every second, allowing you to monitor changes in real time.
+The state readings are looped every second, allowing you to monitor real-time changes.

 ```arduino
 /**